sap-tutorials/Tutorials/tutorials/hana-dbx-connections/hana-dbx-connections.md

 [ACCORDION-BEGIN [Step 4: ](Additional database connection features)] Databases have additional actions that can be performed on them such as renaming, connecting as a different user, changing the connection of a SQL console, and viewing an overview of the connected database.

-1. To rename a connection, right-click on a database and choose **Properties**.
+1. To rename a connection, right-click a database and choose **Properties**.

     ![database properties](properties.png)